 RAMALLAH.
 Preliminary data compiled and reviewed by RVF and the Palestinian Ministry of Health (MOH), has shown a significant reduction in number of children under 3 years of age hospitalized for diarrhea since the introduction of the rotavirus vaccine in Gaza.
 Rotavirus infection is the leading cause of severe and fatal diarrhea in children under five years of age.

 Collaboratively with the MOH and UNRWA, RVF introduced the rotavirus vaccine into the routine immunization schedule for children in the Palestinian Territories in 2016.
 Routine vaccination of infants began in May 2016.
-To date, over 260,000 infants have been fully immunized with coverage rates over 95%.
+To date, nearly 350,000 infants have been fully immunized with coverage rates over 95%.

 To assess the impact of the rotavirus vaccination program, RVF has compared the hospitalization rates for children under 3 years of age in Gaza from 2015 and 2016.
 This assessment has shown a 28% reduction in rates of children hospitalized for diarrhea.
 The number of cases show a sudden drop in July 2016 coinciding with the introduction of the rotavirus vaccine.
 RVF fully expects this trend to become more pronounced as the universal vaccination of infants against rotavirus continues.
 This significant reduction clearly indicates that this vaccine is already saving lives.